 Next, mix one tbsp dishwashing liquid with 1-gallon of warm water.
 Dip a wire or scrub brush into the solution, and scrub at the stain until fully removed.

-If the stain has slightly dried before you could remove it: Soak a rag in paint thinner and place over the splatter for at least 30 minutes.
-Next, use a paint scraper or wire brush to scrub the softened paint away, and clean the area with cold water.
+If the stain has slightly dried before you could remove it: Soak a rag in commercial paint thinner and place over the splatter for at least 30 minutes.

 How to Figure Out What Type of Paint is on the Concrete

-Not all paints are created equal, and some paint formulas can be more easily removed from concrete than others.
+Not all the paints are created equal, and some paint formulas can be more easily removed from concrete than others.

-To determine which kind of paint is on yours, we recommend the touch test.
+To determine which kind of paint spills is on yours, we recommend the touch test.
 Oil paints are smooth, while latex and acrylic paint often feel rubbery.

 If you are removing paint from a concrete floor, try applying a small amount of paint de-glosser.
 Latex paint will either be removed or become tacky to the touch, while oil paints will do neither.